-At the age of 19, Gemma presented to her GP again, with feeding difficulties, abdominal pain, mild diarrhoea, and general malaise/fatigue.
-Her full blood count and haematinics were normal.
+At the age of 19, Gemma presented to her GP again, with feeding difficulties, abdominal pain, mild diarrhea, and general malaise/fatigue.
+Her full blood count and hematinics were normal.
 She was then referred for a colonoscopy, which did not show any abnormalities.
 The GP told Gemma that the most likely cause of her symptoms was irritable bowel syndrome (IBS), and no further investigations were performed.

-Gastrointestinal symptoms alone cannot accurately differentiate coeliac disease from IBS;1 organic diseases such as coeliac disease should be ruled out before a diagnosis of IBS is made.2
+Gastrointestinal symptoms alone cannot accurately differentiate celiac disease from IBS;1 organic diseases such as celiac disease should be ruled out before a diagnosis of IBS is made.2

 Between the ages of 23 and 29, Gemma experienced three complicated pregnancies.
 With all three, she suffered from intense pruritis during the last two trimesters, with very high levels of serum bilirubin and alanine aminotransferase.
 Intrahepatic cholestasis of pregnancy was determined to be the cause, and the pruritis spontaneously resolved in the postnatal period.
 All three children were born prematurely.

 Celiac disease is associated with high miscarriage rates, intrauterine growth retardation, low birth weight, and preterm birth.5

 By the time of her GP appointment in July 2018, Gemma had been struggling with her bowel symptoms for the past 11 years.